Clinical UM Guideline

 Postoperative Debridement

 There have been several studies addressing the use of nasal or sinus postoperative debridement after FESS surgery.
 Results have been mixed with regard to the benefit of this procedure.
 A small study found no significant benefit from debridement (Nilssen, 2002).
 Another study found only minor symptom improvement when debridement was performed during the first postoperative week (Kemppainen, 2008).
 Another study found that debridement significantly reduces crusting and postoperative adhesions as compared with saline irrigation, but was associated with significantly more postoperative pain (Bugten, 2006).
 The authors reported that, at 12 weeks after surgery, there were no significant differences between individuals receiving or not receiving debridement in terms of polyps, edema, crusting, and discharge.
 A very small, randomized trial suggested that 1-week intervals were optimal for performing debridement.
 (Lee, 2008).
-Fishman and colleagues conducted a prospective, randomized, controlled, single-blinded, within-subject trial involving 24 subjects who underwent FESS and were followed for 3 months postoperatively (2011).
-Each subject had frequent endoscopic cleaning on one side versus minimal intervention on the other in the early postoperative period.
+Fishman and colleagues conducted a prospective, randomized, controlled, single-blinded, within-participant trial involving 24 participants who underwent FESS and were followed for 3 months postoperatively (2011).
+Each participant had frequent endoscopic cleaning on one side versus minimal intervention on the other in the early postoperative period.
 The authors reported that there was no overall statistically significant difference between the two groups (p=0.37).
 A post-hoc subgroup analysis revealed a significant effect of regular suction clearance on adhesions at 3 months (p=0.048).
 No significant difference was observed in the occurrence of edema, polyps, granulation, discharge or crusting.
-An RCT reported by Alsaffar (2013) involved 58 subjects randomized to receive either two postoperative debridements at 2 and 4 weeks (n=28) or no debridement (n=30).
+An RCT reported by Alsaffar (2013) involved 58 participants randomized to receive either two postoperative debridements at 2 and 4 weeks (n=28) or no debridement (n=30).
 The authors reported that there was no difference between the groups at 4 weeks in regard to Lund-Kennedy Endoscopic Score (p=0.59) or sino-nasal outcome test (SNOT)-21 scores (p=0.47).
 Similar results were reported at 6 months for Lund-Kennedy Endoscopic Score (p=0.46) and SNOT-21 (p=0.71).
 Although both groups reported low overall levels of pain in the early postoperative time period based on visual analog scale measurements, the debridement group had significantly higher overall pain score vs. controls (p=0.019).
 Finally, the authors investigated the difference in inconvenience between the two groups using the Post Operative Inconvenience Scale (POIS).
 A significant difference between groups was reported, with the debridement group significantly more inconvenienced than the control group (p=0.002).

-In 2016, Varsak and colleagues published the results of an RCT involving 62 subjects with CRS who underwent FESS.
-Subjects were assigned to undergo post-operative debridement once at post-op week 1 or at post-op weeks 1, 2 and 4.
+In 2016, Varsak and colleagues published the results of an RCT involving 62 participants with CRS who underwent FESS.
+Participants were assigned to undergo post-operative debridement once at post-op week 1 or at post-op weeks 1, 2 and 4.
 Assessments were taken with a visual analog scale for 9 main symptoms of discomfort within the first 4 weeks, with the Lund-Kennedy endoscopic score at weeks 4 and 24, and with the SNOT-20 at week 24.
 Visual analog scores in the single debridement group showed significantly less discomfort at post-op week 4 (p=0.004) and less negative effects on their work (p=0.013).
-No statistically significant differences were reported between the 2 groups in the week 4 and 24 Lund-Kennedy endoscopic score or in the week 24 SNOT-20 scores (p>0.05).
-The authors concluded that frequent debridement causes more discomfort, more facial pain, more negative effects on subjects' work, and that it was not superior to a single debridement on post-FESS day 7.
+No statistically significant differences were reported between the 2 groups in the week 4 and week 24 Lund-Kennedy endoscopic score or in the week 24 SNOT-20 scores (p>0.05).
+The authors concluded that frequent debridement causes more discomfort, more facial pain, more negative effects on participants' work, and that it was not superior to a single debridement on post-FESS day 7.

-Shi (2015) described the results of an RCT involving 67 subjects with CRS randomized to receive either 3 post-op debridements at 1, 4, and 8 weeks (low frequency) or weekly debridements for 8 weeks post-op (high frequency).
+Shi (2015) described the results of an RCT involving 67 participants with CRS randomized to receive either 3 post-op debridements at 1, 4, and 8 weeks (low frequency) or weekly debridements for 8 weeks post-op (high frequency).
 At 4 weeks, complaints of facial pain rated on a 10-point visual analog scale were significantly less severe in the low frequency group compared to the high frequency group (2.74 vs. 5.92, p<0.01).
 There were significantly fewer severe nasal blockages noted in the high frequency group (3.45 vs. 4.83, p<0.05).
 Based on endoscopic findings and Lund-Kennedy Endoscopic Score at 4 weeks, there were no significant between-group differences regarding the presence of polyps, edema or discharge.
 However, a significantly lower incidence of severe crusts was noted in the high frequency group (1.12 vs. 1.90, p=0.003), but less scarring in the low frequency group (1.11 vs. 0.83 ± 0.78, p<0.01).
 At 8 weeks, no significant differences were noted between groups on all domains of the visual analog scale and Lund-Kennedy Endoscopic Score, except less scarring in the high frequency group (0.47 vs. 0.67, p<0.01).
-They concluded that the benefit of frequent debridement during the early post-op period was not in positive correlation with subjects recovering from ESS and that excessive debridement may induce more surgical trauma and cause more facial pain to individuals.
+They concluded that the benefit of frequent debridement during the early post-op period was not in positive correlation with participants recovering from ESS and that excessive debridement may induce more surgical trauma and cause more facial pain to individuals.

 27. Postoperative debridement after ESS for PCRS is not essential for treatment success.